purpleteam-labs/purpleteam/README.md

 # Run

 There are several ways you can run the purpleteam CLI.
 The following list some.
-Make sure you have configured purpleteam correctly before running:
+Make sure you have [installed](#install) and [configured](#configure) purpleteam correctly before running:

 ## Clone the git repository option

+For those that chose to [clone](#clone-the-git-repository) the purpleteam CLI:

 ### Run the bin/purpleteam file via npm script